 Speak with a New York City Nationality Discrimination Lawyer Today

 Cases like this send an important message that national origin discrimination will not be tolerated in New York.
 If you have been denied a hiring or promotion opportunity because of where you are from, you need to speak with a qualified New York employment attorney who can advise you of your legal rights.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, to schedule a free consultation with a member of our legal team today.
+Contact the Law Offices of White, Nisar & Hilferty, LLP, to schedule a consultation with a member of our legal team today.